better-internet/radworks-docs/docs/using-radicle/creating-patches.md

 Be sure to replace `<name>` with the name of your patch.

-Next git will allow you to add a title and description to the tag, those will be the ones that show up in the UI, so be sure to add those to make it easy for the maintainer to understand the changes you're proposing.
+Next git will open your editor and allow you to add a title and description (the first line is the title, the second line is the description).
+Be sure to add those to make it easy for the maintainer to understand the changes you're proposing.
+Just so you know, you can't edit these later.

 <!-- TODO: Replace with screenshot showing the tag message thing -->

 ![Tag Message][tm]

 All that's left to do is to publish the new patch by simply pushing the git tag to the network: `git push --tags rad`.
 Your patch is now public 🎉.
+Refresh the app to see your new patch.

 Make sure the maintainer has added your Device ID as a remote on their project so that they see your patch.
 To learn how to do that, take a look at [tracking